SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversioncontextinfo.md

 ## String UserLanguageCode

-The language the users uses in the CRM client.
+The language the users use in the CRM client.
 The connector should preferably respond using this language.
 .net culture code: "nb-NO", "en-US" etc.

 ## QuoteAlternativeWithLinesInfo CRMQuoteAlternativeWithLines